-The Kenya-Somalia Maritime Boundary Dispute Threatens Kenya's Regional Transport and Logistics Hub Ambitions since any navigation beyond the country's farthest waters, will need proper communication between Kenya and her neighbours (Tanzania, Somalia), making it difficult to conduct maritime security and defence routines in peace time.
+That be the case, Kenya will still enjoy access to the sea by virtue of international law, which grants the right of (innocent) passage for ships and other naval vessels.
+The same however, cannot be comfortably said about Kenya's naval vessels, since any navigation beyond country's farthest the waters, will need proper communication between Kenya and her neighbours (Tanzania, Somalia), making it difficult to conduct maritime security and defence routines in peace time.
 Furthermore, the situation might make Kenya vulnerable to the changing nature of international relations.